BofA profit beats estimates on loan growth, lower expenses

-(Reuters) - Bank of America Corp (BAC.N) reported quarterly profit above Wall Street expectations as the second-largest U.S. lender kept a tight leash on expenses and benefited from growth in loans and deposits.
+(Reuters) - Bank of America Corp reported quarterly profit above Wall Street expectations as the second-largest U.S. lender kept a tight leash on expenses and benefited from growth in loans and deposits.

 Total loans increased 2 percent, with the bank’s consumer banking and wealth management businesses both recording growth of about 7 percent.